 I especially work with adults navigating:

-If you're looking for an online trauma therapist in New York, a PTSD psychologist in Texas, or remote trauma treatment in Colorado, Virginia, Wisconsin, or Delaware — I'm licensed and ready to work with you.
+If you're looking for an online trauma therapist in New York, a PTSD psychologist in Texas, or remote trauma treatment in Colorado, Virginia, Wisconsin, or Delaware, I'm licensed and ready to work with you.

-Evening appointments available.
-Confidentiality strictly maintained.
+Evening appointments are available, and confidentiality is strictly maintained.

 Do I have to talk about what happened in detail?